 So Powell.
 I whent there for 6th grade and hated it.
 I was Abel to escape going into 7th gread and now go to EUCLID the best school ever.
 But Powell was awful I had no friends and feelt very out of place.
 With no theater at this school I don't recommend it to people who like that.
 But if you are a prep and don't mind being face go ahead you will be a great fit.
 So Ya HATE POWELL

-John Wesley Powell Middle School is a public middle school in Littleton.
-860 students go to John Wesley Powell Middle School and identify mostly as White, non-Hispanic; Multiracial; and Asian.
-11% of the 860 students here get reduced lunch prices.
+John Wesley Powell Middle School is a public middle school in Centennial.
+876 students go to John Wesley Powell Middle School and are mostly White, non-Hispanic; Multiracial; and Asian/Pacific Islander.
+13% of the 876 students here are paying reduced lunch prices.
 The ratio of students to teachers at John Wesley Powell Middle School is 18:1.
-Littleton Academy is one of the nearest middle schools.
+STEM High and Academy is one of the nearest middle schools.

 - Ceramics sculpture